erinrwhite/managing-humans/README.md

 ### recruiting and hiring

-Sybil talked a little bit about hiring in her talk.
+[slide: recruiting and hiring] Sybil talked a little bit about hiring in her talk.
 I won't add a whole lot here.

 Most of the people who have come to work on our web team have come over from the private sector because we do mission-driven work and use a semi-modern code stack (seriously).

 For many, the appeal of library work is that at the end of the day, maybe, just maybe, you're helping someone.
 But that isn't going to be enough, on its own, to get people in the door.
 If we can't match private sector salaries - most of us can't, but we should still try - there are other things we can do to make positions appealing:

  - Emphasize non-pay benefits - free tuition?
-Gym membership?
-Great health benefits?
+Cheap gym membership?
+Great health benefits for you and your family?
 Paid time off and a lot of leave around the holidays?
 Check, check, check.
  - Emphasize that it's only a 40-hour workweek.
 Sadly, in the U.S., this is a perk.
  - Advocate for telecommuting opportunities.
 Some Code4Libbers work 100% off-site.
 Even one day a week is a big sell for people and it gives people time to focus uninterrupted on a project.
  - Fight for travel funding.
 Send people to conferences and pay for training.
  - Build 10 or 20%-time projects into the job description for employees to choose their own adventure - learn a new technology or work on a project they think would benefit the organization.
  - Build learning into the job description.
 Encourage people to learn on the job rather than at home, after hours.

-When we interview people, we are looking for curious tinkerers who generally speak well of previous employers, clients or teammates; who are interested in learning; who ask us questions.

 ### keeping people around